play-co/devkit-scene/README.md

 # Devkit2 Scene Module

-The purpose of the scene module is to provide a easy to use layer of abstraction on top of the devkit2 game engine and other devkit2 modules.
+The purpose of the scene module is to provide an easy to use layer of abstraction on top of the devkit2 game engine and other devkit2 modules.